Welcome

 Reflect on the needs of your school by identifying at least three professional development priorities (e.g., ICT integration, subject mastery, classroom management, learner-centered pedagogy).

-Outline the CPD activities you can organize at your school (e.g., peer observation, lesson study, workshops, professional learning communities, mentoring).
+Outline the Continuous Professional Development (CPD) activities you can organize at your school (e.g., peer observation, lesson study, workshops, professional learning communities, mentoring).

 Develop a School-Based CPD Plan (use the provided sample) that includes: